andremichelle/andremichelle/README.md

 ### Hi!
 It's me, André Michelle

-I am co-founder and cto of [audiotool.com](https://audiotool.com), a free online digital audio workstation.
+I am originator and co-founder of [audiotool.com](https://audiotool.com), a free online digital audio workstation.

 Here you find some of my personal scribbles, fiddles and prototypes.
+All running inside your browser.

 ### Shots
 ![alt works](works.png)